Sale-Leaseback turns into a Win-Win-Win

 Gannett Co., Inc. (GCI), a long-time portfolio client of BellCornerstone, engaged the team to package and sell four (4) large printing/distribution facilities in Jackson, Mississippi; Fayetteville, North Carolina; Providence, Rhode Island; and Knoxville, Tennessee.
 The complexity of this request was the juxtaposition of GCI’s need to lease back specific portions of production space in each building, while giving up significant portions of office space.

-Specifically, with regard to Knoxville, Tennessee, the offering included a long-term leaseback which would allow the Knoxville News Sentinel to continue production of its 136-year-old newspaper in its current local location, while reducing its occupancy footprint by approximately 75,000 SF of unneeded office space.
+This offering included two requirements: a long-term leaseback that would allow Knoxville News to continue production of its 136-year-old newspaper and a reduction of its occupancy footprint by approximately 75,000 SF

 The BellCornerstone Approach